seidlr/blog/_posts/2020-04-11-interactive-football-pitch.md

 ## Use-case 2: Animate Tracking Data
-The cool thing is that you can build our widgets on top of this in a simple way.
-As example I've attached a `Play` and `slider` widget.
+The cool thing is that you can build other widgets on top of this in a simple way.
+As example, I've attached a `Play` and `Slider` widget.
 Now you can easily replay the match using tracking data.

 <center>
     <iframe width="560" height="315" src="https://www.youtube.com/embed/giqCwm85NzY" frameborder="0" allowfullscreen></iframe>